Skip to main content

 Bone marrow aspiration and biopsy

 In bone marrow aspiration, you lie on a table (either on your side or on your belly).
 The doctor cleans the skin over the hip and then numbs the area and the surface of the bone by injecting a local anesthetic.
 This may cause a brief stinging or burning sensation.
-A thin, hollow needle is then inserted into the bone and a syringe is used to suck out a small amount of liquid bone marrow.
-Even with the anesthetic, most patients still have some brief pain when the marrow is removed.
+A thin, hollow needle is then inserted into the bone, and a syringe is used to suck out a small amount of liquid bone marrow.
+Even with the anesthetic, most people still have some brief pain when the marrow is removed.

 A bone marrow biopsy is usually done just after the aspiration.
 A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
 This may also cause some brief pain.
 Once the biopsy is done, pressure will be applied to the site to help stop any bleeding.